zchapman24/Pokemon-Team-Builder/README.md

-Pokemon Team Builder
+Pokemon Team Builder:
 A simple web app that lets you search for Pokémon and build a team of up to 6, using live data from the PokéAPI.

-Features
+Features:
 Search for any Pokémon by name

 See its type and battle stats

 Add Pokémon to your team (max 6, no duplicates)

-How to Use
+Instructions:
-Enter a Pokémon’s name in the search box (e.g. “pikachu”).
+1. Enter a Pokémon’s name in the search box (e.g. “pikachu”).

-Click Add to see its info card.
+2. Click Add to see its info card.

-Click Add to Team to place it in your lineup.
+3. Click Add to Team to place it in your lineup.

-Repeat to build your full team!
+4. Repeat to build your full team!

-Tech Stack
+Tech Stack:
 HTML/CSS for layout and style

 JavaScript for logic and API calls

 PokéAPI for Pokémon data

-Dependencies / Requirements
+Dependencies / Requirements:
 VS Code (or any IDE that can run extensions)
 Live Server extension

-To Run Locally
+To Run Locally:
-Download or clone this repository: https://github.com/zchapman24/Pokemon-Team-Builder.git npm init npm install
+Download or clone this repository: https://github.com/zchapman24/Pokemon-Team-Builder.git npm install
 Run index.html with live server in your browser.

 Credits
-Built by Zak Chapman for Supra Coders project
+Built by Zak Chapman for Supra Coders project 1

 Powered by PokéAPI